 - Pain radiating into other areas of your body, for example, a pinched nerve in your neck can cause shoulder or arm pain.

 Why would a ligament shift position?
 There are many reasons, including poor posture, repetitive motions, injury, accident, etc.

 As you may know, your body is in a constant state of adjustment.
-One adjusts for tiny airline seats, mattresses like a purple mattress, desk chairs, high heels, working at your kitchen table, the list goes on.
+One adjusts for tiny airline seats, your bed, desk chairs, high heels, working at your kitchen table, the list goes on.
 In fact, virtually everything you do (or wear) requires your body to make some type of adjustment that pulls it out of alignment.
 Done often enough, you can start feeling like the Hunchback of Notre Dame.
 Even if you don’t feel hunched over, you might still have trouble turning your head without pain.